BrainsCAN updates regarding COVID-19

 May 21, 2020 - BrainsCAN Communications

-Over the last two months, the COVID-19 pandemic has caused on-campus research to be put on hold, resulting in delays for BrainsCAN Accelerator Program projects.
+The COVID-19 pandemic has caused on-campus research to be put on hold, resulting in delays for BrainsCAN Accelerator Program projects.

 Ensuring the viability of Accelerator projects during this time of physical distancing is essential.
 Therefore, the BrainsCAN Executive Committee has approved supplementary funding to support active grants and assist grant holders, resulting in the following interim changes to the BrainsCAN Accelerator Internal Granting Program: